 This post may contain affiliate links.

-These Simple and No Bake Peanut Butter Oatmeal Balls are full of hearty oats, peanut butter, chocolate chips and a few other ingredients.
-Simple and delicious, this recipe is the fuel you will love to energize you throughout the day!
+These simple and no bake Peanut Butter Oatmeal Balls take less than 10 minutes to make and are full of hearty oats, peanut butter, chocolate chips and a handful of other ingredients.
+Easy to customize and super kid friendly, this recipe is the fuel you will love to energize you throughout the day!

 This is one of my all time favorite snacks and I have been making these Peanut Butter Oatmeal Balls going on 10 years.